 Although the overall SEM is a useful summary indicator of a test's precision, the measurement error on most assessments varies across the score range.
 This means the measurement accuracy of a test is likely to differ for students depending on their score.
 To formalize this notion, classical test theory postulates that every student has a true score.
 This is the score the student would receive on the test if no error were present.
 The SEM for a particular true score is defined as the standard deviation of the observed scores of students with that true score.
 This standard deviation is called the conditional standard error of measurement (CSEM).
-The reasoning behind the CSEM is as follows: If a group of students all have the same true score, then a measure without error would assign these students must be due to measurement error.
+The reasoning behind the CSEM is as follows: If a group of students all have the same true score, then a measure without error would assign these students the same score (the true score).
+Any differences in the scores of these students must be due to measurement error.
 The conditional standard deviation defines the amount of error.

 True scores are not observable.
 Therefore, the CSEM cannot be calculated simply by grouping students by their true score and computing the conditional standard deviation.
 However, item response theory (IRT) allows for the CSEM to be estimated for any test where the IRT model holds.
-Under the Rasch IRT model, the mathematical statement of CSEM for each person is where \mathcal{V} represents a person, i represents an item, L represents the number of items on the test, $\hat{\Theta}$ represents proficiency, and p{vi} represents the probability that a person will answer an item correctly. p{vi} is defined as follows:
+Under the Rasch IRT model, the mathematical statement of CSEM for each person is where v represents a person, i represents an item, L represents the number of items on the test, $\hat{\theta}$ represents proficiency, and $p{vi}$ represents the probability that a person will answer an item correctly. $p{vi}$ is defined as follows:

-$$\sigma{\hat{\theta}} = \frac{1}{\sqrt{\sum{i=1}^{L} p{vi} (1 - p{vi})}}$$ where θ_i represents person v's proficiency and b_i represents item i's difficulty.
+$$\sigma{\hat{\theta}} = \frac{1}{\sqrt{\sum{i=1}^{L} p{vi}(1 - p{vi})}}$$ where $\theta_v$ represents person v's proficiency and $b_i$ represents item i's difficulty.